How To Start An Ecommerce Business

 When you’re first starting out, your first fulfillment warehouse might be a bedroom, a spare room, or your garage.
 But as you grow, you may rent warehouse space and hire staff to pick, pack, and ship your orders.
 Eventually, you’ll likely need to outsource your storage and shipping to a 3PL partner.

 Once you’re ready to make the jump to a 3PL provider – and as with brick-and-mortar stores – what matters is location, location, location.
-You need a fulfillment warehouse or warehouses close enough to your customers so you can deliver orders quickly.
+You need a fulfillment company with a warehouse or warehouses close enough to your customers so you can deliver orders quickly.
 However, you don’t want to spread your products among too many warehouse locations as that will add complexity to your inventory management and increase carrying costs.

 If you only need a single warehouse, you don’t need to choose a 3PL provider near you.
 However, as your business grows, you will likely want to place your inventory in multiple warehouses.
 There’s an upside to splitting your stock between two or more national fulfillment warehouses, including faster order fulfillment and lower shipping costs.